Hilde Meisel: Secret mission to Switzerland

 In summer 1944, Meisel was recruited for the "Faust Project" of the Office of Strategic Services (OSS), who were looking for some 200 agents to obtain military and political news from Germany.
 The OSS held several training programs for the participants in a small private house outside London.
 The teachers were members of the U.S. Army, including several immigrants.
 The participants were briefed on practical aspects of everyday life in Nazi Germany, such as ration cards, how to acquire an apartment and other bureaucratic requirements they'd need to navigate in order to find work.
 At the end of the course, they were trained in parachuting.
 Because the pending trips were secret, they were forbidden to talk to their friends about their plans.

 In September 1944, Meisel and Anna Beyer flew to France.
 The original plan was for them to be dropped near Lyon, but there were skirmishes in the area, so they were landed by light aircraft in Thonon-les-Bains, near Lake Geneva, in a meadow used as a landing field by the British Special Operations Executive.

 They were transported by French farmers in an old open wagon to an unused tunnel, where they were met by an English officer.
 He helped them reach Thonon-les-Bains, where they stayed four weeks, until they were picked up by Rene Bertholet.
-Surreptitiously, they crossed the border into Switzerland and went to Zurich, where they were given new identification documents and went with Hanna Bertholet to a meeting of the group in Geneva, centered around Willem Adolf Visser 't Hooft.
-Meisel was assigned as a courier to Jupp Kappius, a German socialist who had been dispatched to Germany to carry out sabotage operations.
+Surreptitiously, they crossed the border into Switzerland and went to Zurich, where they were given new identification documents.
+However, the notion that Hilda Monte had participated in the meetings of european federalist resistance fighters held in May and June at Willem Adolf Visser 't Hooft's home in Geneva has now been disproved.
+According to sources, she was undergoing training in Great Britain at that time.
+In all likelihood, this was a misremembering of Altiero Spinelli, the organizer of those meetings, which was subsequently repeated by historians.